rexept/Rift/readme.md

 Change monitor settings in monitor.rs. \
-This was tested on Arch, but should work fine on other distros.
+This was tested on Arch Linux, but should work fine on other distros.